stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 ### Automating Version Tags

 Always automate the release process for your templates.
-This ensures that every version of a Copier template has a version tag.
+This ensures that every version of a Copier template has a Git tag in the valid format.
 Popular tools for release automation include:

 - [GoReleaser](https://goreleaser.com/)
 - [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/)